ocarmieo/github-trends/README.md

 To prepare the data for easy querying on the web app, I stored the count of package imports in a PostgreSQL database, and __set package name and date as indices__ of the table.

 ###2.2 Network Data
 To get the edge (package connections) pairs, I need to count each combination of packages for each file.
 Doing this in SQL would involve self joins and a lot of computation, so I decided to export the data and use MapReduce to parallelize the process.
 This could be done for __4 million files in a couple of minutes__ using Amazon EMR (Elastic MapReduce) to split the work across multiple machines.
+You can see the MapReduce code here: [mr_edges.py](https://github.com/ocarmieo/github-trends/blob/master/src/mr_edges.py) and [mr_nodes.py](https://github.com/ocarmieo/github-trends/blob/master/src/mr_nodes.py).

 <p align="center">
 <img src="img/mapreduce.png" width="900" align="middle"/>